Enzo Fernández: Benfica

 On 23 June 2022, River Plate reached an agreement with Primeira Liga team Benfica for the transfer of Fernández for a €10 million fee for 75% of his economic rights plus €8 million in add-ons, but with the player remaining at River Plate until the end of the club's Copa Libertadores campaign.
-Following River Plate's round of 16 exit from the Copa Libertadores, on 14 July, Benfica confirmed the deal, being given the number 13 shirt, previously worn by club legend Eusébio.
+Following River Plate's round of 16 exit from the Copa Libertadores, on 14 July, Benfica confirmed the deal, giving Fernández the number 13 shirt, previously worn by club legend Eusébio.

 He made his debut for the club on 2 August, scoring his first goal for the club, a half-volley from outside the penalty area, in a 4–1 home win over Midtjylland in the first leg of the 2022–23 UEFA Champions League third qualifying round.
 He then scored in Benfica's next matches: a 4–0 home win over Arouca in the Primeira Liga, and a 3–1 away win over Midtjylland in the second leg of the UEFA Champions League third qualifying round.
 His impressive performances continued throughout the month and following a run of five consecutive wins and three clean sheets, he was named the Primeira Liga's Midfielder of the Month, a feat which was repeated for the months of October and November.
-He was linked with a move to Chelsea in the January 2023 transfer window, and the club was adamant he wouldn't be sold for less than his €121m release clause.

 Chelsea

-Chelsea purchased Fernández for a package worth £106.8 million after a final agreement was reached on 31 January 2023, between the two clubs.
+Following Fernández's success internationally at the 2022 FIFA World Cup, he was linked with a move to Premier League teams Chelsea and Liverpool in the January 2023 transfer window, however, Benfica were adamant he wouldn't be sold for less than his €121m release clause.
+Chelsea purchased Fernández for a package worth £106.8 million after a final agreement between the two clubs was reached on 31 January 2023.
 He signed an eight-and-a-half-year contract, valid until 2031.
 Negotiations lasted for more than ten hours and were led by Chelsea co-owner Behdad Eghbali.
-The fee paid by Chelsea is now a British-record transfer deal, and Benfica received an initial £30 million installment which will be followed by five further payments.
+The fee paid by Chelsea was, at the time, a British-record transfer deal.
+Benfica received an initial £30 million installment which will be followed by five further payments.

-He made his debut in the Premier League on 3 February at home against Fulham and played 90 minutes.
-On 11 February, Enzo registered an assist for the team's only goal in a 1–1 league draw at West Ham United.
+Fernández made his debut in the Premier League on 3 February in a 0–0 home draw against Fulham, playing 90 minutes.
+On 11 February, he registered an assist for the team's only goal in a 1–1 league draw at West Ham United.
+He scored his first goal for Chelsea in a 2–1 win over AFC Wimbledon in the second round of the EFL Cup on 30 August 2023.
+He scored his first Premier League goals on 3 December, by netting a brace in a 3–2 home victory over Brighton & Hove Albion.

+On 28 May 2025, Fernández scored Chelsea's opening goal in a 4–1 victory over Real Betis in the Conference League final, helping them become the first team to win all four major European competitions.
+Six weeks later, he started in Chelsea's 3–0 victory over Paris Saint-Germain in the 2025 FIFA Club World Cup final.